canmom/canmom.github.io/_posts/physics/2018-04-07-rocket-equation.md

 ## Question 5: What does a rocket conserve?

 If we know a physical quantity such as momentum is *conserved*, it gives us a constraint: we can change the variables that determine momentum (such as masses and velocities) in some ways, but not others.
-When it changes in an acceptable way, the small, immediate changes in the momentum must cancel out to zero.
+For the variables to change in a way that's physically possible, the small, immediate changes in the momentum must cancel out to zero.

 This means that conservation laws can be expressed by setting a differential to zero, such as